Dungeons & Dragons: Daggerdale: Reception

-David M. Ewalt of Forbes commented: "The first console-based D&D game in seven years does nothing new.
-It's a standard hack-and-slash dungeon crawl, full of repetition and cliche.
-Solo campaign is dull, but multiplayer can actually be pretty fun, like the old Gauntlet arcade game.
-At only $15 to download, maybe worth it if you rope in friends."
+David M. Ewalt of Forbes was critical that Daggerdale is a standard hack-and-slash dungeon crawl, full of repetition and cliche, with "dull" solo campaign, but was positive to its multiplayer and its price of $15 to download.

 Sequels

 The game was planned to have two expansions, with the player being able to go up 10 levels higher in each game, representing the 4th Edition "tiers".
 At the very end of Daggerdale in the post-credits scene, a picture of a robot holding a sign saying Gamma-Terra was shown.
 At E3 2011, Atari unveiled Gamma World: Alpha Mutation.